How to Use a Pregnancy Pillow

 What’s the Best Sleeping Position While Pregnant?

 For obvious reasons, sleeping on your stomach while pregnant is definitely out of the question.
 According to the American Pregnancy Association (APA), sleeping on the left side is highly recommended.
-Sleeping on the right side is okay too but it puts extra pressure on your liver.
-This can make you uncomfortable because the organs in your body are already jostling for position to accommodate your growing baby.
-Sleeping on the left does not sacrifice your organs and promotes better blood flow for you and your baby.
+Sleeping on the right side is okay too but it can put extra pressure on your liver.
+Sleeping on the right is generally considered to be safe but it is not ideal.

 Since the side sleeping position is recommended, pregnancy pillows can help you stay on your side.
 These aids will support your bump and back so that you can get a good night’s rest.